HardDoer/obj-lua-convert/README.md

 ## Instructions

-To use simply run the program with the filepath of the obj-file like so "go run . <pathToObjFile>"
+To use simply run the program with the filepath of the obj-file like so "go run . /home/me/3dmodel.obj"